prof-rossetti/georgetown-opim-557-201710/notes/visual-basic/variables.md

 ### Referencing Variables

-After variables are defined and assigned, any subsequent references to the variable name will yield the variable's value:
+After variables are defined and assigned (see above code), any subsequent references to the variable name will yield the variable's value:

 ```vb
 "All I have to say is: " & MyText ` --> "All I have to say is: Hello World"